Did you know?

 What takes place in a typical consultation?

 Students who come to the WRC meet with a peer consultant for a 50-minute, one-on-one appointment.
 Often the best place to start a consultation is with the language of the assignment from the syllabus or a prompt.
-After establishing a context for the paper (when it is due, how long it should be, what documentation style is required by the assignment, etc.), a student who has a draft will read the paper out loud.
+After establishing a context for the paper (when it is due, how long it should be, what documentation style is required by the assignment, etc.), a student who has a draft will read the paper aloud.

 The consultant guides a student to develop their own strategies for revision by giving audience feedback.
 At the same time, students learn what the expectations for college written or oral communication are while learning how to become their own best editor.